oarepo/oarepo-model-builder/README.md

 mapping_config: string  // string value represents an ES mapping type of property
 // or
 mapping_config: object  // you can also pass object for more complex property mapping configurations
+// or
+mapping_config: false  // parent field should be omitted from the generated ES mapping output

 "oarepo:search": {
   "mapping": mapping_config  // "oarepo:search" block will be substituted by mapping_object configuration ES mapping output }
 // or
-"oarepo:search": string  // "string" represents an ES mapping type of the parent property
+"oarepo:search": string | false  // "string" represents an ES mapping type of the parent property
 ```

 #### Example usage